arjungandhi/magellan/README.md

-# magellan
+# Magellan

-Magellan is a local search engine that indexes and searches a variety of file types
+Magellan is a search engine/utility that searches and indexes documents for my personal use.